anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 TLS 1.3 (or newer) SHOULD be available on the registrar, but TLS 1.2 MAY be used.
 TLS 1.3 (or newer) SHOULD be available on the MASA, but TLS 1.2 MAY be used.

-### TODO - Connection Establishment and Pledge Voucher Request Processing (Registrar Agent -Registrar)
+### TODO - Connection Establishment and Pledge-Voucher-Request Processing (Registrar-Agent to Registrar)

 In contrast to {{RFC8995}} TLS client authentication to the registrar is achieved by using registrar-agent LDevID(RegAgt) credentials instead of pledge IDevID credentials.
 Consequently BRSKI (pledge-initiator-mode) is distinguishable from BRSKI-PRM (pledge-responder-mode) by the registrar.